Sue Thomas (FBI specialist): TV series

-In 2002, the TV series Sue Thomas: F.B.
-Eye, created jointly by Dave Alan Johnson and Gary R. Johnson, premiered on the Pax TV first-run syndication network.
-Inspired by Thomas' unique job for the FBI, the weekly drama helped to bring more awareness to the lives and abilities of those with physical challenges.
-The series starred actress Deanne Bray, who is herself deaf, and reads lips like Thomas, and it was loosely based on Thomas' real experiences.
+In 2002, the TV series Sue Thomas: F.B.Eye, created jointly by Dave Alan Johnson and Gary R. Johnson, premiered on the Pax TV first-run syndication network.
+Inspired by Thomas's unique job for the FBI, the weekly drama helped to bring more awareness to the lives and abilities of people with physical disabilities.
+The series starred actress Deanne Bray, who is herself deaf, and reads lips like Thomas, and it was loosely based on Thomas's real experiences.
 At its peak, the series was watched by more than 2.5 million viewers in the United States, and it was syndicated to 60 nations.
 In September 2009, the show began airing on Gospel Music Channel.

-In addition to Bray, the cast of Sue Thomas: F.B.
-Eye included actors Yannick Bisson, Rick Peters, Mark Gomes, Tara Samuel, Ted Atherton and Enuka Okuma.
-A golden retriever who responded to the name of Jesse stood in during the run of the program for Thomas' real golden retriever, who responded to the name of Levi.
-Marilyn Stonehouse served as the chief producer for the Pebblehut Productions company, through which Sue Thomas: F.B.
-Eye was produced.
+In addition to Bray, the cast of Sue Thomas: F.B.Eye included actors Yannick Bisson, Rick Peters, Mark Gomes, Tara Samuel, Ted Atherton, and Enuka Okuma.
+A golden retriever who responded to the name of Jesse stood in during the run of the program for Thomas's real golden retriever, who responded to the name of Levi.
+Marilyn Stonehouse served as the chief producer for the Pebblehut Productions company, through which Sue Thomas: F.B.Eye was produced.

-Sue Thomas appeared in two episodes: "Billy the Kid (aka: Question Mark)" and the series finale, "Ending and Beginnings".
+Sue Thomas appeared in two episodes: "Billy the Kid" (aka: "Question Mark") and the series finale, "Ending and Beginnings".